U.S. crops get a break from historic drought

 “Rain chances are slim in the Delta in the next five days, and stress continues to hinder ... crops in the northwestern half of the region, mainly double-crop soybeans in Arkansas, Mississippi, western Tennessee and western Kentucky,” said CWG meteorologist Joel Widenor.

-The U.S. Department of Agriculture (USDA) on Friday will release its August crop report and traders were bracing for the worst.
+The U.S. Department of Agriculture (USDA) on Friday will release its August crop report; traders were bracing for the worst.

 U.S. soybean inventories could fall to their lowest level in 32 years as the drought continues to trim U.S. soybean production prospects.